 Historical and Modern Vegetation Data:

-Estimates of settlement-era forest composition and tree distribution are based on survey data from the PLS (White 1983, Schulte and Mladenoff 2001, Goring et al. in review), aggregated to a 64 km2grid across the upper Midwestern United States (Goring et al. in review).
-We briefly review the methods here.
-PLS data originally were collected on a 1.61 x 1.61 km (1 x 1 mi) grid across the Upper Midwest from 1830 to 1910 (White 1983, Almendinger 1996, Schulte and Mladenoff 2001).
-At each survey point surveyors noted the closest two to four trees and recorded their common name, distances from survey points, diameters at breast height, and azimuths to each tree.
-Goring et al. (in review) aggregated this data to an 8x8 km grid, resulting in a gridded data product with an average of 61 survey points per cell, or approximately 120 trees per cell.
-This process included data cleaning, taxonomic standardization, and the application of spatially varying correction factors (Goring et al. in review).
-Using this data, we produce presence-absence distributions for each taxon, across the upper Midwest for 15 common tree genera.
-A few common names, such as "Ironwood" can not be clearly resolved to a single tree genera and so we combine Ostrya and Carpinus, and Thuja and Juniperus.
-We define 'Presence' as at least one recorded tree in any 8x8 km grid cell and use the term 'range' as the extent in climate space of all cells with recorded presence for a specific taxon.
+Estimates of settlement-era forest composition and tree distribution are based on survey data from the PLS (White 1983, Schulte and Mladenoff 2001, Goring et al. in press), aggregated to a 64 km2grid across the upper Midwestern United States (Goring et al. in press).
+We briefly review these methods.
+PLS data originally were collected on a 1.61 x 1.61 km (1 x 1 mi) grid across the upper Midwest from 1830 to 1910 (White 1983, Schulte and Mladenoff 2001).
+At each survey point, surveyors noted the closest two to four trees and recorded their common name, distances from survey points, diameters at breast height, and azimuths to trees.
+Goring et al. (in press) aggregated this data to an 8x8 km grid, resulting an average of 61 survey points per cell, or approximately 120 trees per cell.
+This process included data cleaning, taxonomic standardization, and spatially varying correction factors for tree density estimates (Goring et al. in press).
+Using this data, we produce presence-absence distributions for each taxon, across the upper Midwest, for 15 common tree genera.
+A few common names, such as "Ironwood," can not be clearly resolved to a single tree genus, so we combine Ostrya and Carpinus, and Thuja and Juniperus.
+We define 'presence' as at least one recorded tree in any 8x8 km grid cell and 'range' as the extent in geographic or climate space of all presences for a taxon.

 Modern forest data are from the US FIA program, which provides detailed inventories of contemporary tree distributions, for all regions with >10% forest cover (Woudenberg et al. 2010).
 The FIA uses a nationally standardized sampling procedure that has evolved over time.
 In the Phase 2/3 system, beginning in 1998, each plot consists of four, 7.32 m radius, circular sub-plots which are sampled intensively (Woudenberg et al. 2010).